dsj-brown/run_analysis/CodeBook.md

 * Example signal measures are:
     + tBodyAcc-mean()-X
     + tBodyAcc-std()-X
-* The dataset has been transposed so it is tall and thin as opposed to short and fat.
+* These values were presented as variables in the original data set, but have been transposed to be presented as observations here, with the six activities being presented as variables.

 ### LAYING